stylehouse/zap/README.md

 ## clear exit code on restart
 The fixups can't be gauged for failure, eg `podman rm -f cos1` often errs "container has already been removed", meaning good.

+## logger
+Python errors are obscured by curses but apparently this will get them, avail them as a job.

 ## memleak mode
 restart job 2x daily: memleak mode

+## port forwarding
+Find out how to efficiently port forward (without `SSH -L`)

 ## dependencies
 Could need A finished before B starts. perhaps the cmd_source sets or gets markers. do **%early** before others?